 I recommend placing warm wet cloths on the table for each guest because eating ribs makes a sticky mess.

-Author Garnish & Glaze
+Author: Garnish and Glaze

 2racks baby back pork ribs